-The Adviser is responsible for placing the portfolio brokerage business of the Underlying Funds.
+The Adviser is responsible for placing the portfolio brokerage business of the Funds.
 Purchase and sale orders are placed with brokers that the Adviser believes will achieve "best execution" of such orders.
-Best execution involves consideration of a number of factors, including direct net economic results to the Underlying Funds, the efficiency with which the transaction is executed, the ability to effect the transaction in the size and price range requested, the ability to effect the transaction with minimum impact on the market, the financial strength and stability of the broker, the broker's familiarity with a particular security, the broker's commitment of resources to executing the transaction and past experience with a broker.
+Best execution involves consideration of a number of factors, including direct net economic results to the Funds, the efficiency with which the transaction is executed, the ability to effect the transaction in the size and price range requested, the ability to effect the transaction with minimum impact on the market, the financial strength and stability of the broker's familiarity with a particular security, the broker's commitment of resources to executing the transaction and past experience with a broker.

-Under the Advisory Agreements and as permitted by Section 28(e) of the Securities and Exchange Act of 1934, the Adviser may cause the Underlying Funds to pay a broker that provides brokerage and research services to the Adviser an amount of commission for effecting a securities transaction for the Underlying Funds in excess of the amount that other brokers would have charged for the transaction, if the Adviser determines in good faith that the greater commission is consistent with the Underlying Funds' policies and is reasonable in relation to the value of the brokerage and research services provided by the executing broker or third party pursuant to a Commission Sharing Arrangement viewed in terms of either a particular transaction or the Adviser's overall responsibilities to the Underlying Funds or to its other clients.
-The term "brokerage and research services" includes advice as to the value of securities, the advisability of investing in, purchasing, or selling securities, and the availability of securities or of purchasers or sellers of securities, furnishing analyses and reports concerning issuers, industries and securities, economic factors and trends, portfolio strategy and the performance of accounts and effecting securities transactions and performing functions incidental thereto, such as clearance and settlement.
-Such services may be used by the Adviser or its affiliate to supplement the services it is required to perform pursuant to the Advisory Agreements in serving the Underlying Funds and/or other advisory clients of the affiliate.
+Under the Advisory Agreements and as permitted by Section 28(e) of the Securities and Exchange Act of 1934, the Adviser may cause the Funds to pay a broker that provides brokerage and research services to the Adviser an amount of commission for effecting a securities transaction for the Funds in excess of the amount that other brokers would have charged for the transaction, if the Adviser determines in good faith that the greater commission is consistent with the Funds' policies and is reasonable in relation to the value of the brokerage and research services provided by the executing broker or third party pursuant to a Commission Sharing Arrangement viewed in terms of either a particular transaction or the Adviser's overall responsibilities to the Funds or to its other clients.
+The term "brokerage and research services" includes advice as to the value of securities, the advisability of investing in, purchasing, or selling securities, and the availability of securities or of purchasers or sellers of securities, furnishing analyses and reports concerning issuers, industries and securities reasonable performing functions incidental thereto, such as clearance and settlement.
+Such services may be used by the Adviser or its affiliate to supplement the services it is required to perform pursuant to the Advisory Agreement in serving the Funds and/or other advisory clients of the affiliate.

 Brokers may be willing to furnish statistical research and other factual information or services to the Adviser for no consideration other than brokerage or underwriting commissions.
-Research provided by brokers is used for the benefit of all of the Adviser's or its affiliate's clients and not solely or necessarily for the benefit of the Underlying Funds.
+Research provided by brokers is used for the benefit of all of the Adviser's or its affiliate's clients and not solely or necessarily for the benefit of the Funds.
 The Adviser's investment management personnel attempt to evaluate the quality of research provided by brokers.
 Results of this effort may be used by the Adviser as a consideration in the selection of brokers to execute portfolio transactions.

-Investment decisions for the Underlying Funds and for other client accounts managed by BCM and the Adviser are made independent of each other in light of differing considerations for the various accounts.
+Investment decisions for the Funds and for other client accounts managed by BCM and the Adviser are made independent of each other in light of differing considerations for the various accounts.
 The same investment decision may, however, be made for two or more of the Adviser's and/or BCM's accounts.
 When this occurs, simultaneous transactions are inevitable.
-Purchases and sales are averaged as to price where possible and allocated to accounts in a manner deemed equitable by the Adviser in conjunction with BCM.
-This procedure could have a detrimental or beneficial effect upon the price or value of the security for the Underlying Funds, depending upon market conditions.
+Purchases and sales are averaged as to price where possible and allocated to account in a manner deemed equitable by the Adviser in conjunction with BCM.
+This procedure could have a detrimental or beneficial effect upon the price or value of the security for the Funds, depending upon market conditions.